Documentation

 - Type:

-- Default: Value of the
+string - Default: Value of the

-prefixed ID. - Description: Used for securing operations such as cookie signing and session management.
+SECRETenvironment variable or generates anunsafe-prefixed ID. - Description: Used for securing operations such as cookie signing and session management.
 The secret must be safeguarded to prevent unauthorized access or tampering with sensitive data.

 cors